 Can you believe it?
-Nearly half (48%) of private-sector workers—And a whopping 78% of food and public accommodation workers are denied even a single paid sick day.
+Four in ten private-sector workers—And 80% of low-wage workers cannot earn a single paid sick day.

 All three of my children were sick this fall, so in all, I missed about two weeks of work to care for my kids.

 I get no sick pay, so my paycheck for that period was almost nothing.
 That caused tremendous hardship for my family.
 My husband and I live paycheck-to-paycheck right now.
 We have no choice.